Landlords Who Allow Pets Are Likely to See 20-30% More in Rent Than Those Who Do Not

 FIREPAW works with landlords and property managers to help them maximize their profits while minimizing damages associated with pet friendly housing.
 The non-profit organization created a Companion Animal Renters Program (CARP) that offers economic assessment, needs assessment, tailor-made programs, customized pet policy and pet agreements, and a custom made pet perk package.

-Real Property Management is the nation’s leading property management firm.
+Specialized Property Management is the nation’s leading property management firm.
 With nearly 30 years in the property management industry, there are few problems related to property management that they have not handled before.
 The company’s goal is to provide unrivaled customer service that save property managers time, money and the headache often associated with property management.
-For more information on their services, visit www.realpropertydfw.com
+For more information on their services, visit www.specializeddallas.com